jesperbeisner/fwstats-pure/README.md

 ### 5. Finished

 Open your browser and visit http://localhost:8080.
-A test account with e-mail `admin@example.com` and password `password12345` was also created for you.
+A test account with username `admin` and password `Password12345` was also created for you.

 ## First deployment